 Are there are real, tough questions parents can ask themselves when trying to figure out if their high school junior or senior will be prepared to start college with his class?
 And finally, what if anything can parents do when they recognize that their student is not quite ready for college?

 Here are some suggestions of where to start to assess the college readiness of your teen:

 1. Who Is Applying to College?

-Howard Greene, one of the most prominent educational placement consultants in the country and the author of many college guides, cautions that parents should be concerned when they find themselves dragging their teen through the college process.
+Howard Greene was one of the most prominent educational consultants in the country and he cautioned that parents should be concerned when they find themselves dragging their teen through the college process.
 When parents are managing their kid’s college application and hauling along their passive or even resistant teen, they need to reflect on whether their student will thrive in college the following year.

-Julia Routbort, Ph.D.
-Associate Dean of Students at Skidmore College, encourages parents to begin the college discussion with their high school freshman and sophomore not by asking which college interests them, but if college interests them.
+Julia Routbort, Ph.D., Associate Dean of Student Affairs for Health and Wellness at Skidmore College, encourages parents to begin the college discussion with their high school freshman and sophomore not by asking which college interests them, but if college interests them.
 By the time the actual college admissions process begins teens need to feel that the next step in their education is their own decision.

 2. Can your teen cope with the “hard” feelings in life?